Leonard

 A New Perk - Free Mail

-Joe starts writing right away- mostly with green ink.
+He promises to write everyday and boy howdy; he pretty much does - mostly with green ink.
 That’s how you communicated back then, you wrote a letter.
 Green ink simply meant you got a good deal on the bottle.
 The cost of a stamp is only 3¢.
-You have to have your own paper, envelopes, and something to write with but you don’t need postage.
-It does cost Audrey to write, 3 cents plus.
-As a perk of being drafted into the Army, Leonard’s mail is free to send.
+You have to have your own paper, envelopes, and something to write with but service members won’t need postage.
 What luck!
 The free mail for service members goes into effect on April 1, 1942.
+It does cost Mom to write, 3 cents per stamp plus.